Explanation of Section 80G Tax Exemption

 - Amount of Contribution

-- Such receipt should have the name, address and PAN of the trust or institution mentioned on it.
+- Such a receipt should have the name, address and PAN of the trust or institution mentioned.

-- Receipt should also include the name of the donor and details of amount donated mentioned on it.
+- A receipt should also include the name of the donor and details of the amount donated mentioned on it.

-- Registration number of the trust under section 80G and validity of registration (registration period) must be mentioned on the receipt.
+- You must mention the registration number of the trust under section 80g deductions and the validity of registration (registration period) on the receipt.

 Tax Deduction of Donation under Section 80G

-There are 2 categories of tax deductions under section 80G.
+There are two categories of tax deductions under sec 80G.
 Details are given below :

-Any donation made to funds which are initiated in the name of Prime Minister, Chief Minister or funds raised for a national cause or relief funds are eligible for claiming 100% deduction without any upper limit.
+Any donation made to funds initiated in the name of the Prime Minister, Chief Minister or funds raised for a national cause or relief funds is eligible for maximum exemption under 80G, i.e. 100% deduction without any upper limit.
 Some of the examples are given below –

 - National Defence Fund